2nd Panzer Army: Operational history

 2nd Panzer Group was part of the Army Group Centre during Operation Barbarossa, the invasion of the Soviet Union.
 Guderian's 2nd Panzer Army formed the Army Group's southern pincer while Hoth's 3rd Panzer Army formed the northern pincer destroying several Soviet armies during the opening phase of Operation Barbarossa.
 During the battles of Bialystok and Minsk, substantial numbers of prisoners were captured and several weapons captured.

 Suffering heavy losses in men and equipment, the German forces advanced deeper into the Soviet Union.
 The rasputitsa season (literally "season of bad roads", due to heavy rains and sluggish muddy roads) began to slow down the formation's progress to a few kilometres a day.
 The rasputitsa was not an unusual phenomenon, but the Wehrmacht did not prepare for this contingency as the German high command had expected the German army to be in Moscow and beyond at this time, with the campaign over before the end of summer.
 After Minsk, the 2nd and 3rd Panzer Armies captured Smolensk in another successful pincer operation taking around 300,000 prisoners.

 Hitler ordered Army Group Center to detach the 2nd Panzer Group, turning southward towards Kiev to form the northern pincer at Kiev.
 Guderian's 2nd Panzer Army and Kleist's 1st Panzer Army were locked in a pincer around Kiev to trap 665,000 Soviet prisoners.
 After concluding the Kiev encirclement, the German planned for the three Panzer armies to attack Moscow from different directions:

 4th Panzer Army in the North around Leningrad would attack southward.
 Hoth's 3rd Panzer Army would attack eastward towards Moscow, while the 2nd Panzer Army would turn northwest and attack Moscow from the south.
 Guderian's forces tried to encircle the 50th Army, which was successfully defending Tula.
-After unsuccessful attempts to capture Tula, the high command ordered Gudarian to bypass Tula on November 18 and head towards the vital town of Kashira.
+After unsuccessful attempts to capture Tula, the high command ordered Guderian to bypass Tula on November 18 and head towards the vital town of Kashira.
 The furthest attack was stopped near Kashira by the 1st Guards Cavalry Corps, 173rd Rifle Division, and other units that withstood the central attack of the Guderian army.